Introduction: Water Drops (Macro) Studio

 I learned a lot about macro photography from one of my best friends, Alex V-Light.
-You can take a look at her work on her site https://vlightphotography.com and find her on Instagram, Facebook or Twitter. ❤
+You can take a look at her work on her Instagram account and also find her on Facebook and Twitter. ❤

 Step 1: Tool & Supplies

 - Infusion set with a flow regulator

 - Hot glue

 - Knife cutter

 First of all cut the flaps.

 Choose which side will be the top and draw two "windows" on the left and right side of the box using a ruler and a pencil.